FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 It is easy to see that all model types constructed for use with *DSGE.jl* are closely related: they will have the same fields, and are passed to the same methods.
-If it sounds to you like we have an implicit interface here, you’d be right.
+If it sounds to you like we have an implicit interface here, you’re right.
 Rather than implementing each object as a standalone type, we define an abstract type, `AbstractModel`, to serve as the parent for all model types.
-Because most of our routines are not model-specific, we need only define them once (with an argument of type `AbstractModel`) and Julia’s type promotion takes care of the rest.
+Because most of our routines are not model-specific, we need only define them once (with an argument of type `AbstractModel`) and Julia’s dispatch system takes care of the rest.
 These functions expect the model object to have certain fields, and for those fields to have certain types.
 In this way, although Julia does not have a mechanism for explicit interface definitions (as other